 Beer Beef Stew Recipe – Super easy, but delicious and quick hearty stew cooked in a dutch oven with beef, mushrooms, carrots, and beer!

-Temps went down to 40, so naturally, I put on a sweater, a fancy scarf, tall boots, and I hopped on the warm and hearty stew recipes in no time. 😍
+As for me?
+Well, temps went down to 40, so naturally, I put on a sweater, a fancy scarf, tall boots, and I hopped on the warm and hearty stew recipes in no time.

 And now, since I brought up my Mama – that’s mah-MAH, not MAW-muh – this Beer Beef Stew Recipe comes straight from her recipe box which is a 10-inch stack of papers with a whole bunch of scribbles that only SHE understands.